lexibank/lairgyalrong/README.md

 # Database of Lexical Cognates in Rgyalrongic

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > add later
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license